qala-io/java-beginner-course/docs/programme/repository-layer.md

 0
 ```

-And here is a glimpse of how you things can be organized:
+And here is a glimpse of how things can be organized:

 ```java
     private void run() {